 Change your goals into smaller steps

-And if you’re on the fence about pursuing a new goal, create a mini-goal to start exploring it.
-By starting small, you’ll be able to test the waters and see if this is something that you actually want to focus on.
+And if you’re on the fence about pursuing a new goal, creating a mini-goal is the best way to start exploring it and create an action plan.
+By starting with small steps, you’ll be able to test the waters and see if this is something that you want to focus on.
+It will also help you get started on a clear path in the right direction if you decide to keep moving forward.

-And while you’re making smaller goals, it’s also a great idea to choose easy goals.
-Because easy goals can lay the groundwork for the big, audacious goals.
-Not all goals need to take months or years to reach.
-Some can be achieved in a matter of days.
-And those easy goals will help you gain momentum to start tackling the really life changing goals.
+And while you’re making small goals, it’s also a great idea to choose easy goals.
+Because easy goals can lay the groundwork for the big goals.
+Not all effective goals need to take months or years to reach.
+Some can be achieved in a short time frame, like a matter of days.
+And those easy goals will help you gain momentum to start tackling that life-changing goal.

 Set less goals

 I used to set myself an exorbitant number of goals from all different areas of my life.
 And sadly it took me a few years to realise that doing things that way wasn’t working for me.
-I had to change my goals and change the way I chose my goals.
+I had to change my goals and take different approaches to the way I chose my goals.

 Most people overestimate what they can do in one year and underestimate what they can do in ten years.